Why I'll Never Stop Taking Prozac

 Depressives tend to be drawn to one another.
 You can smell them from a mile off.
 And that's what probably drew me to my best friend, a colleague at the paper.
 She was a classic depressive who didn't have anything to be miserable about.
 She was brilliant, lovely, loved, unique.
 But none of this helped her cope with life, and she killed herself.

 A few months later I cracked up.
 I knew it was to do with my friend, and was inevitable.
 I took myself to the doctor and said I was suicidal, and just wanted something to make me feel better as quickly as possible.
-She sent me to the psychiatric hospital who didn't detain me, but put me on antidepressants.
+She sent me to the psychiatric hospital, which didn't detain me but put me on antidepressants.
 Prozac was still relatively new in the 1990s.
-REM wrote "Shiny Happy People" about them – and that was the common fear, that it was a giddy form of chemical cosh.
-They promised me I'd feel sick for a few weeks (I did) but I should persist.
+REM wrote "Shiny Happy People" about the pills—and that was the common fear, that they were a giddy form of chemical cosh.
+Doctors promised me I'd feel sick for a few weeks (I did) but I should persist.

 The change was astonishing.
 I didn't become a shiny happy person, but I did stop crying all the time.
 The metronome stopped clicking, I could tell people the time, and I became something approximating a functioning human being.
 Diane, my partner, had been against antidepressants because she had seen the effect of the earlier ones on me, but now she became insistent that I remain on them.